 It’s more than just a trend.
-By now everyone has seen the importance of taking regular photos of your sweet baby as they drastically change throughout their first year.
+By now everyone has seen the importance of taking monthly baby photos as they drastically change throughout their first year.
 I’ve had both personal experience and professional with making sure those babies get the photos necessary.
 Personally, I took monthly photos of all three of my babies and of course put them all in a sweet little collage side by side.
 Professionally, I have documented the growth of many babies over the years with my popular Baby’s First Year Packages.
-Let me just share 4 tips that might help you take better monthly photos (even with your phone).
+Let me just share 4 tips that might help you take better monthly baby photos (even with your phone).

 Tip #1: Look for the best light.